 7. Utilize Rebates, Coupons, and Discounts

-Another way to save money for your Europe trip is to shop using rebates, coupons, and discounts on everyday items, such as groceries, as well as your travel gear and trip bookings.
+Another way to save money for your Europe trip is to shop using rebates, coupons, and discounts.
+You can earn cash back when you shop for groceries, Europe travel essentials, trip bookings, and more.

-There are a number of mobile apps and browser extensions you can install to earn rebates.
-Personally, I use the Ibotta, Capital One Shopping Rewards, and Rakuten browser extensions to earn cash back from my online purchases.
+There are several mobile apps and web browser extensions you can install to earn rebates.
+I use Ibotta, Capital One Shopping Rewards, and Rakuten browser extensions to earn cash back from my online purchases.
 I also earn cash back from Ibotta on in-person grocery shopping by clipping rebate coupons on the mobile app.

-You can even utilize Ibotta for saving money as you book your Europe trip.
-Ibotta changes its offers from time to time, but a quick browse today showed cash-back earnings of 10% for AirportParking.com, 4% for Viator, 3.5% for Priceline, and 3% for Booking.com purchases among many others.
+You can use Ibotta to save money as you book your Europe trip, too.
+Ibotta changes its offers occasionally, but a quick browse as I penned this post showed cash-back earnings of 10% for AirportParking.com, 4% for Viator, 3.5% for Priceline, and 3% for Booking.com purchases, among others.

 Rakuten also has rebate offers on travel booking sites, airlines, hotel chains, car rental services, cruise lines, and more travel-related products and services.

-What I like most about using the Capital One Shopping Rewards browser extension is that it will automatically run coupon promo codes to get you the best deal when you check out from any online retailer.
-I’ve saved $788 using Capital One Shopping Rewards while online shopping over the past two years!
+What I like most about using the Capital One Shopping Rewards browser extension is that it will automatically run coupon codes to get you the best deal when you check out from any online retailer.
+I’ve saved $788 using Capital One Shopping Rewards while online shopping between 2021 and 2023.

 8. Pick Up a Side Hustle

-Do you have items you no longer want but could be useful to someone else?
+Do you have items you no longer want but could be helpful to someone else?
 Selling those no-longer-needed belongings is another way to earn more money for your European vacation.

-Of course, if you have a lot of items to sell that aren’t specialty or higher-priced items, consider hosting a yard or garage sale.
+If you have many items to sell that aren’t specialty or higher-priced items, consider hosting a yard or garage sale.
 You can also partner with a neighbor, friend, or relative to advertise a multi-household sale, which may attract more customers.

 10. Ask for “Travel” as Your Gift